everestial/phase-extender/README.md

 ***haplotype reference panel:*** If your goal is to use reference haplotype panel, we suggest providing the haplotype reference panel with same data structure as input haplotype file.

-To convert the haplotype reference panel (from VCF to proper text format) use: ** complete ?? **
+To convert the haplotype reference panel (from VCF to proper text format) use above command: ** complete ?? **

-    python3 hapRefVCFtoTxt.py --input hapRef.vcf --out
+    vcf_to_table-v2.py --mode RefPanelToHap --PI CHROM --PG GT --vcf a_refPanel_vcf_file.vcf --out a_refPanel_haploype_file.txt

 ***bed file:*** If you goal is to limit phase extension to certain genomic regions (for eg. gene, exon or QTL boundries), we suggest that you provide appropriate bed file.
 Remember, **phase-Extender** is exclusively limited to bed regions.